 It shall be the responsibility of Chapters to follow established Constitution and Bylaws and Policies and Procedures as established by ASCET Guidelines for Chapter Development.

-The Fiscal Year of ASCET shall begin on July 1 and end on June 30 of the following year.
+The Fiscal Year of ASCET shall begin on January 1 and end on December 31 of the same year.

 The amount of annual dues for each membership category shall be determined by the Executive Committee.
 Assigned dues are to be paid directly to ASCET.
 Refer to the Policies and Procedures Manual for a list of the Dues amounts.